abbyazari/abbyazari.github.io/_pages/publications.md

 ### 2020

+* Dewey, R., Slavin, J., Raines, J., **Azari, A. R.**, Sun, W. "MESSENGER observations of flow braking and flux pileup of dipolarizations in Mercury's magnetotail: Evidence for current wedge formation".

+ *This work discusses dipolarizations at Mercury and presents a cross-planetary comparison with Earth's substorm current wedge formation.
+Accepted for publiication, 8/21/2020.*

 * **Azari, A. R.**, Biersteker, J. B., Dewey, R. M., Doran, G., Forsberg, E. J., Harris, C. D. K., Kerner, H. R., Skinner, K. A., Smith, A. W., Amini, R., Cambioni, S., Da Poian, V., Garton, T. M., Himes, M. D., Millholland, S., and Ruhunusiri, S. [+31 co-signatories] "Integrating Machine Learning for Planetary Science: Perspectives for the Next Decade".
 Submitted to the <a href="https://www.nationalacademies.org/our-work/planetary-science-and-astrobiology-decadal-survey-2023-2032"> NRC Planetary and Astrobiology Decadal Survey</a>.
 Full text availiable via <a href="http://surveygizmoresponseuploads.s3.amazonaws.com/fileuploads/623127/5489366/214-9e0b1af3bd2b40cd24fdedaedb325596_AzariAbigailR.pdf">the decadal survey</a> and <a href="https://arxiv.org/abs/2007.15129">arXiv</a>.

   *Perspective on reccomendations to the planetary community to ensure the long-term success for integrating machine learning into planetary science.*